 Who’s it for?
 Professionals who need color prints quickly

 Why we picked the Brother HL-3170CDW:

-If you want a laser printer for your home or office, the Brother HL-3170CDW is a safe bet, a compact device that you can get at an affordable price.
+If you want a laser printer for your home or office, theis a safe bet, a compact device that you can get at an affordable price.
 This printer can blaze through jobs at a rate of 23ppm, and it holds 250 sheets of paper; both of these factors make it a good choice for offices, where people may need to print out a lot of documents without waiting for someone else’s job to finish.

 The printer isn’t just fast; it also supports duplex printing for double-sided pages.
 Whatever you print will probably look great, as it can print full-color documents at 600 × 2,400 dpi.

 Setting up this Brother model is a cinch, and in addition to its ethernet and USB 2.0 connections, it also supports wireless printing; users can connect with Android and Apple devices, among others.

 Why should you buy this?
 It’s convenient to carry and easy to use

 Who’s it for?
 Smartphone shutterbugs who want a physical rendering of their favorite moments

 For most people these days, their smartphones are probably the main way they take photos.
 As such, portable photo printers are a nice accessory to have on hand, particularly if you’d rather hand your friends a tangible object, rather than just direct them to your Instagram profile.